 Soon the backup power will be available for our new datacenter and the redesign to make use of VMware vCloud Suite is nearing completion.
 Soon, our full private cloud will be ready for our existing workloads.
 These workloads however now run within a XenServer based public cloud.
 So the question is, do we stay in a poorly performing public cloud (mentioned in our Public Cloud Reality series) or move back to our own private cloud?
 As the Clash put it “Should I Stay or Should I Go Now.”
 Continue reading Public Cloud Reality: Do we Stay or Do We Go?

-One of the companies and technology to watch is Hotlink with its Cross Platform Management Technology (winner of Best of Show, VMworld 2012).
-If you have not heard of this before I think you will in the near future.
-This technology allows you to use VMware’s vCenter Server to manage and control all major hypervisors and public clouds to include VMware vSphere, Microsoft Hyper-V, Citrix XenServer, Red Hat Enterprise Linux (KVM), CloudStack, and Amazon EC2 all from within VMware vCenter.
+One of the companies and technologies to watch is Hotlink with its Cross-Platform Management Technology (winner of Best of Show, VMworld 2012).
+If you have not heard of this before, I think you will in the near future.
+This technology allows you to use VMware’s vCenter Server to manage and control all major hypervisors and public clouds to include VMware vSphere, Microsoft Hyper-V, Citrix XenServer, Red Hat Enterprise Linux (KVM), CloudStack, and Amazon EC2, all from within VMware vCenter.
 Continue reading Hotlink’s Cross-Platform Management Technology